 A flame is a beautiful but tricky thing.
 It is a plasma, neither solid, liquid, nor gas.
 It mesmerizes with a collection of colors.
 A set of non-replicable movements dance away.
-With most of the electric fireplace flames out in the world, it is immediately clear that this is not real flame, or it is real and looks like a blue gas jet and not a wood-burning flame.
+With most of the electric fireplace flames out in the world, it is immediately apparent that this is not real flame, or it is real and looks like a blue gas jet and not a wood-burning flame.
 Lights may hit some phantom cloth as it dances, and the ambiance is simply wrong.
 Knowing the right flame to fit your needs helps you choose the best flame for your fireplace.

 How do different fireplaces make different flames?

 Fireplaces come in many varieties.
-Old-fashioned traditional wood fireplaces have advanced into gas and electric fireplaces which have developed into infrared quartz electric fireplaces.
+Old-fashioned traditional wood fireplaces have advanced into gas and electric fireplaces, which have developed into infrared quartz electric fireplaces.
 Each of these types of flames has different strengths.

 Traditional wood fireplace